strangepy/strangepy.github.io/_posts/2020-05-01-defer-offscreen-images.md

 ```

 ## HTML
 The specific HTML will be a bit different depending on how your site is structured.
-In general, you should have an image with a `src` attribute by default, and you want to switch the `src` value into the `data-src` parameter, and then set the `src` to your base-64 encoded placeholder iamge.
+In general, you should have an image with a `src` attribute by default, and you want to switch the `src` value into the `data-src` parameter, and then set the `src` to your base-64 encoded placeholder image.
 ```HTML
 <!-- Before -->
 <img src="/img/mstile-144x144.png" >